Constitution of First Church

 Section 10 – Pulpit Committee

-Upon acceptance by the church of the resignation of the Pastor, the church shall elect a Pulpit Committee composed of up to five (5) members from within the church with the Moderator and the Chairman of the Board of Elders serving ex officio in addition.
+Upon acceptance by the church of the resignation of the Pastor, the church shall elect a Pulpit Committee composed of up to five (5) members from within the church with the Clerk and the Chairman of the Board of Elders serving ex officio in addition.

 The Pulpit Committee shall search out and investigate thoroughly likely candidates for the office and shall present one as its recommended candidate for election by the church.